Completing a sewing challenge with over a week to spare…This is sky falling down territory!

-I’m going to call this dress a qipao rather than a cheongsam.
-Both are correct, just qipao is the Mandarin way and cheongsam is the Cantonese way.
-My husband speaks Mandarin so I’m just used to calling it a qipao.
+I’m going to call this dress a ‘qipao’ rather than a ‘cheongsam’.
+Both are correct, just ‘qipao’ is the Mandarin way and ‘cheongsam’ is the Cantonese way.
+My husband speaks Mandarin so I’m used to calling it a qipao.

 I bought this pattern, Simplicity 5010, on Etsy and I was ummming and ahhing about buying it for months.
 Firstly, at the grand price of £20 including postage, it would be the most money I have ever spent on a sewing pattern.
 Secondly, it was from America, with no postal insurance so maybe it wouldn’t even turn up.

-I knew the fit on the bust would be perfect, I bought the 34 inch bust pattern specifically so I wouldn’t have to do a bust adjustment, I hate doing those! but I know vintage sizing is still different from todays and I’m a pear so knew the fit wouldn’t be perfect everywhere.
+I knew the fit on the bust would be perfect.
+I bought the 34 inch bust pattern specifically so I wouldn’t have to do a bust adjustment.
+I hate doing those!
+However, I know vintage sizing is still different from todays and I have a pear shape.
+I knew the fit wouldn’t be perfect everywhere.

-….and as suspected I did need a bit more space on for my bum/hips.
-I used a really small seam allowance for the back seam so it is baggier then it should be, as I wanted to err on the side of caution.
-Which was great for my hips but not no much for the waist.
+….and as suspected I did need to add a bit more space for my bum/hips.
+I used a really small seam allowance for the back seam so it is baggier then it should be.
+I wanted to err on the side of caution, which was great for my hips but not no much for the waist.
 I think everything fits except the hips so that’s a pretty easy fitting issue to solve.

 The wind is making it very difficult for you to see the great A line skirt shape but this dress is so comfortable!!

 I got this fabric from the sewing weekender fabric swap.
-Thank you lovely person who donated it!!
-It’s fabric I would usually say isn’t my style but as soon as I saw it I loved it! and I thought it would be perfect for a qipao when I saw it too!!
+Thank you lovely person who donated it!
+It’s a fabric I would usually say isn’t my style but as soon as I saw it, I loved it!
+I thought it would be perfect for a qipao.

-I have no idea what it is all I know is it made making those rouleau loops a complete nightmare.
-It feels quite stiff and synthetic and cuts and sews nicely.
+I have no idea what it is made of.
+All I know is that making those rouleau loops was a complete nightmare.
+It feels quite stiff and synthetic but cuts and sews nicely.

 I am so happy with this dress and am just waiting for sunnier days.
 My only gripe is how annoying the facings are and I intend to fully line the whole thing next time.

-I turned the collar down for these pictures because I was a bit intimidated by how tall the collar was!!
-I was planing on making it shorter but now I’m very happy with the length, to see full up collar and more of this dress I have a youtube video up on it.
+I turned the collar down for these pictures because I was a bit intimidated by how tall the collar was!
+I was planing on making it shorter but now I’m very happy with the length.
+To see the full collar and more of this dress, you can watch my Youtube video below: